medwatt/gmid/README.md

     # and the hierarchical name (second entry).
 Override if needed.
     mos_spice_symbols = ("x1", "x1.main"),

-    # Additional spice code that may be needed for the simulation.
+    # Additional spice code that may be needed for the simulation goes here:
     raw_spice = [
         "line 1",
         "line 2",